Everland: European Adventure

 European Adventure has restaurants with European architectural styles.
 There is a flower garden encircled by a train, games and arcades.
 It includes the Mystery Mansion attraction, in which visitors can shoot at ghosts.
 In March 2008, a ride named "T Express" was added.
-It is the first roller-coaster in Korea to be constructed out of wood.
+It is the first roller-coaster in South Korea to be constructed out of wood.

 Magic Land

 Magic Land encloses a display of buildings and rides.
 There is a section called Aesop's Village where the characters and themes are primarily drawn from the fables of Aesop.
 The Ferris wheel provided views of the whole park until it closed in 2011 to allow for more rides.
 There is a log flume, a futuristic flying ride, and a robot ride.
 Along with the rides, there are restaurants and stands.

 American Adventure

 Themes from American history are presented in this portion of the park.
-There is one Western themed ride located in this section called ‘Rodeo’.
+There is one Western themed ride located in this section called 'Rodeo'.

 In Rock Ville, the theme is the 1950s and its music.
 The Double Rock Spin is a main attraction where live bands play near the Rolling X-Train, one of the roller coasters in the park.